FOREX-Dollar hits 11-week high on bets of December Fed rate hike

 By Jemima Kelly

-LONDON, Oct 11 (Reuters) - The dollar hit an 11-week high on Tuesday as investors upped their bets on the Federal Reserve raising U.S. interest rates before the end of the year, and as doubts grew over Donald Trump's ability to win the U.S. presidency.
+LONDON, Oct 11 (Reuters) - The dollar hit an 11-week high against a basket of major currencies on Tuesday as investors increased their bets on the U.S. Federal Reserve raising interest rates before the end of the year.

-In Sweden by contrast, market players are betting the central bank may have to ease policy further - a view that was strengthened by a weak inflation print on Tuesday, sending the Swedish crown to a 6-1/2-year low against the euro.

-As U.S. Treasury yields rallied to their highest levels since early June, the dollar index - which measures the greenback against six major peers - jumped 0.6 percent to 97.475, its highest since late July.
+New Zealand's dollar was the biggest loser against the greenback, shedding as much as 1 percent to hit $0.7061 , its weakest since late July, after an official from the country's central bank reiterated that further rate cuts would be needed to jump-start inflation.

-Traders have priced in a 70 percent chance the Fed will hike rates at its Dec.
+In contrast, traders have priced in a 70 percent chance the Fed will hike rates at its Dec.
 13-14 meeting, up from 66 percent on Friday, according to CME Group's FedWatch tool.

-"Trump is widely deemed to be dollar-negative, while a Clinton victory is regarded to be positive for the dollar.
-In the absence of a shock victory for Trump, the Federal Reserve will most likely raise interest rates in December, thanks to improving data in the US," said Forex.com analyst Fawad Razaqzada.
+U.S. 10-year Treasury yields were trading at their highest in over four months.

+Speaking to reporters after a speech in Sydney, Chicago Fed President Charles Evans said on Tuesday that he "could be fine" with the Fed raising rates in December, but he wanted to see how the economy and inflation progressed before deciding.

-But not all were so sure about Trump's impact on the dollar.
+But not all agreed.
 "I think politics is difficult for the dollar these days - I don't know if the market has quite made up its mind about what to make of a possible Trump victory," said DZ Bank currency strategist Sonja Marten, from Frankfurt.

 "I think (the dollar strength) is more to do with the Fed...
 At this point it seems like they're more willing to take a slightly more hawkish stance."